 As the basis of taking a fair approach to stakeholders, we adopted a "company with Nomination Committees, etc." structure simultaneously with the revision of the Companies Act in 2003, which enables us to better distinguish the execution and supervision of management to prevent management from being conducted based solely on in-house logic.
 We have also set forth in the Articles of Incorporation that the majority of Directors consist of Independent Directors, who actively supervise management by Executive Officers and provide advice in order to improve corporate value from an objective and broad perspective.
+The Company also gives Executive Officers the authority and responsibility for the execution of operations, in order to accelerate decision making and improve management efficiency.

-Corporate Governance Structure

-As of March 31, 2020
+Corporate Governance Structure (As of March 31, 2021)